abudaan/webdaw-modules/README.md

 Where heartbeat and qambi need to be imported in their entirety, with the new modular approach you can just import the modules you need for your project.
 Also you can change or extend the modules without the risk of breaking anything in the rest of the library because all modules will be able to run without requiring a specific context.

-Another big difference is that the project will not use classes and, more import, the modules don't hold any state (apart from the scheduler module, see below).
-State management should be implemented in the code of your project (I often refer to this as 'user code', i.e. the code of the user that uses the module).
+Note however that some modules will need the functionality of other modules, so if for instance module A needs module B and you change something in module B it might break module A. But there are numerous ways to circumvent this from happening, the simplest solution would be to create a new module B1 based on module B. A more elaborate solution is that you make your changes in module B compatible with module A. For every module I will compile a list of the modules that are using that module.

+## State management and classes

 Notably heartbeat stores a lot of state inside the library code which oftentimes leads to memory leaks or other unwanted behavior.
-And in qambi some state is kept in the members of the instances of some classes, MIDIEvent for example.
+And in qambi a part of the state is kept in the members of the instances of some classes, the class MIDIEvent for example.

+The new approach will use as little classes and internal state as possible.
+As far as I can oversee it at this moment, I think only the scheduler will be a class and will hold some state inside its members: the current position in millis and the index of the last event that has been scheduled.

+This means that state management should be implemented in the code of your project.
+I often refer to this as 'user code', i.e. the code of the user that uses the module, not sure it that is an appropriate term.

-The modules will be basically just functions that transform data structures.
-Because the data structures will be plain objects, they can be very easily stored in any state management library.
+My goal is to create modules that will be basically just functions that transform data structures.
+Because the data structures are plain objects, they can be very easily stored in any state management setup.

+## Example

-Below 2 examples that show the effect of these changes in a small snippet of code that creates a song from a MIDI file.
+Below 2 examples that show the effect of the changes in a small snippet of code that creates a song from a MIDI file.
 The first example shows how it is done in qambi, as you can see it makes use of a static class function to create an instance of `Song` and then a member function (method) is called to start the playback:

 ```typescript
 import { Song } from 'qambi';